Northwest Arkansas school officials say ending contact tracing and required quarantining lifts burden

-Officials from the region's four largest school districts -- Bentonville, Rogers, Springdale and Fayetteville -- said they're no longer doing contact tracing nor requiring students and staff members to quarantine.
+Officials from the Northwest Arkansas region's four largest school districts -- Bentonville, Rogers, Springdale and Fayetteville -- said they're no longer doing contact tracing nor requiring students and staff members to quarantine.

 Ending contact tracing and quarantine requirements will lift a burden from school staff and give them more time to focus on their other duties, they said.